realmajed/YouTubeMajed/README.md

 <h2>Projects</h2>
-<a href="//discordapplist.com" target="_BLANK">Discordapplist</a> - Website for M2, created with NEXTJS, ExpressJS and MongoDB - provided a website viewable way to see suggestions, tickets and more. - Not used for M2 anymore.<br>
+<a href="//" target="_BLANK">M2</a> - Website for M2, created with NEXTJS, ExpressJS and MongoDB - provided a website viewable way to see suggestions, tickets and more. - Not used for M2 anymore.<br>
 <a href="https://github.com/realmajed/TicketTool-" target="_BLANK">M2</a> - A closed source Discord Bot, using DiscordJS, MongoDB on par with Discordapplist<br>
 <a href="https://discord.gg/xKvG4W4X6d" target="_BLANK">Radio 24/7</a> - A closed source Discord Bot, using DiscordJS - plays over 90k+ Radio Stations<br>
-<a href="//discordapplist.com" target="_BLANK">Radio 24/7 Website</a> - A place where you can view info on how to use Radio 24/7<br>
+<a href="//radio.realmajed.com" target="_BLANK">Radio 24/7 Website</a> - A place where you can view info on how to use Radio 24/7<br>
-<a href="//discordapplist.com" target="_BLANK">Radio 24/7 Website Documentation</a> - Where the documentation for Radio 24/7 is. - Open Source
 <br><br><br>

 <!-- <h2> ⚡ Technologies </h2> -->